cColds/battleship/README.md

 # Features

-- Improved AI accuracy when it hits a cell (attacks adjacent cells and stores orientation).
+- Improved AI accuracy when it hits a cell (attacks adjacent cells).
 - Denote when a ship sinks.
 - Rotate ship
 - Randomize ships